Audit Committee Charter

 - Review and pre-approve any non-audit services to be performed by the independent outside auditors.

-- In consultation with management and the outside auditors, review the integrity of the Company’s financial reporting processes, the internal control structure (including disclosure controls and internal control over financial reporting), and the Company’s risk assessment and risk management policies, including matters relating to the security of and risks associated with technology and data systems and processes, business continuity and operational risks.
+- In consultation with management and the outside auditors, review the integrity of the Company’s financial reporting processes, the internal control structure (including disclosure controls and internal control over financial reporting), and the Company’s risk assessment and risk management policies, including reviewing with management the steps it has taken to monitor and control financial and other risk exposure.

 - Review potential conflicts of interest involving members of the Board and management and review and approve all related-party transactions, defined as those transactions required to be disclosed under Item 404 of Regulation S-K.